SCDH/seed-frontend-components/README.md

 ## List of Web Components

+- `<seed-app>`: a container element that provides app context (Redux store, etc.) to descending elements
 - `<seed-synopsis>`: a container in a synopsis setup
 - `<seed-synopsis-text>`: an single HTML text in a `<iframe>` element with synoptical features
+- `<seed-annotation-permanent>`: shows the last selected annotation
 - `<seed-transform-rest>`: transform XML input (or other format) to HTML (or other format) using a RESTful webservice implementing the [*Transformation API*](transformation-api.md).